2020 24 Hours of Le Mans: Qualifying

 Traffic was less of an issue with fewer cars in Hyperpole, allowing for faster lap times.
-Kobayashi set the fastest lap of 3 minutes, 15.267 seconds for pole position in the No. 7 Toyota on his second lap on a new set of tyres.
+Kobayashi set the fastest lap of 3:15.267 for pole position in the No. 7 Toyota on his second lap on a new set of tyres.
+He was set to break his qualifying lap record from but transgressed track limits at the Tertre Rouge corner and had to slow down and returned to the pit lane.
 Nakajima qualified the No. 8 Toyota in second, Menezes' No. 1 Rebellion took third in the quickest non-hybrid car, Deletraz's No. 3 Rebellion was fourth and the Tom Dillmann put the ByKolles team fifth.
 Kobayashi achieved Toyota's fourth pole position in a row at Le Mans.
-LMP2 pole position was secured Di Resta's No. 22 United Autosport entry on a new class lap record of 3 minutes, 24.528 seconds.
+LMP2 pole position was secured Di Resta's No. 22 United Autosport entry on a new class lap record of 3:24.528.
 Following in second through sixth were the No. 26 G-Drive (Vergne), the Racing Team Nederland (De Vries), High Class (Yamashita), the No. 32 United Autosport (Brundle) and No. 37 Jackie Chan (Stevens) entries.
 Each of the three GTE manufacturers occupied the first three positions in LMGTE Pro.
 Bruni took the category pole position driving the No. 91 Porsche from Calado's AF Corse No. 51 Ferrari and Sørensen's No. 95 Aston Martin.
-In LMGTE Am Ledogar's No. 61 Luzich Ferrari reset the category lap record to 3 minutes, 51.266 seconds to claim pole position, demoting Campbell in the No. 77 Proton Porsche to second.
+In LMGTE Am Ledogar's No. 61 Luzich Ferrari reset the category lap record to 3:51.266 to claim pole position, demoting Campbell in the No. 77 Proton Porsche to second.
 Third was Cairoli driving the No. 56 Project 1 Porsche.

 After qualifying, the FIA revised the balance of performance, increasing the fuel capacity of the LMGTE Pro-category Porsche 911 RSR-19 by 1 l and clarifying that LMGTE Pro cars found to be in non-compliance of refuelling procedures would incur penalties on an incremental scale from a stop-and-go penalty to a two-minute hold.